 - Academic Policies - Grade Appeal Written procedures and protocols for student concerns about a class, classroom instruction or a professor.

 Please contact Graduate Program Coordinator, Jess Kelly, if you have any questions, or if you wish to meet with an academic advisor to assist you in completing your application to this great program and opportunity.

 Please contact Jess Kelly, Graduate Coordinator, if you have any questions or if you are interested in learning more about this program.

-Since the certificate for which you will qualify once you have completed the M.Ed.
-Program will enable you to teach in grades six through twelve, you are required to pass the Arizona certification secondary subject knowledge exam (NES or AEPA) in the academic subject you plan to teach in order to enter the program.
+The certificate for which you will qualify once you have completed the M.Ed.
+Program will enable you to teach in grades six through twelve.
+In order to enter the program, you are required to pass the Arizona certification secondary subject knowledge exam (NES or AEPA) or have a Bachelor's or advanced degree in the academic subject you plan to teach.

 Courses are based in theory with a strong focus on professional application.
 Courses in the major include:

 - TEDV 505: Equity Literacy

 This course places equity (fairness) at the core of its investigation of schooling.
 Within the context of the cultures of students, schools, and communities, the course is designed to reflect knowledge growth in teaching as well as the critical/social theoretical frameworks in education that examine equity and inequity, justice and injustice.
 The course is based on the belief that students' and teachers' realities, experiences, values, and assumptions affect their interpretations and understandings of their own learning and teaching.

 Analysis of theories and practice of instruction, management techniques and assessment.
 Graduate-level requirements include a detailed discipline plan based on readings in the Charles text and their initial internship experience in the classroom.